 The Short Answer: Two Years With a Catch

-Two years is the shortest amount of time a new enlistee can sign up for active duty, however there is a catch.
-You actually have an eight year commitment but you can perform this commitment as an active duty member, a Reservist, or and Individual Ready Reservist (IRR).
+Two years is the shortest amount of time a new enlistee can sign up for active duty, however, there is a catch.
+You actually have an eight-year commitment but you can perform this commitment as an active duty member, a Reservist, or Individual Ready Reservist (IRR).

 This is a program but limited in scope compared to the majority of enlistments into the military:

 The National Call to Service - All of the services also participate in the Congressional - mandated National Call to Service Program.
 Under this program, following basic training and an advanced training school, a member spends 15 months on active duty (full time), followed by a minimum of two years in the active (drilling) Guard or Reserves, with the remainder of the total eight-year commitment in the IRR.
 However, all the services (except the Army) strictly limit the number of folks who can enlist under this program each year.

 Everyone who enlists in the United States Military, whether it's for active duty (full time) or National Guard/Reserves (part-time) incurs a minimum eight-year service obligation.
 That's right — when you sign on the dotted line, you commit yourself for eight years.
 But the ways to serve can be in active duty, reserves, or Individual Ready Reserves.